aduth/rememo/README.md

 	return state.todo.filter( ( task ) => task.complete === isComplete );
 }
 ```

-_Aside: Here we assume this function will be passed the entire object state as its first argument.
-This convention is encouraged for all of your selectors because it is predictable, provides opportunity for refactoring, and enables selector composition._

 This works well enough and requires no additional tools, but you'll observe that the filtering we perform on the set of to-do tasks could become costly if we were to have thousands of tasks.
 And this is just a simple example; real-world use cases could involve far more expensive computation.
 Add to this the very real likelihood that our application might call this function many times even when our to-do set has not changed.